Tax Collector Facilities & Warehouse Coordinator

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)

-- Maintains running inventory and performs periodic inventory control routines; includes annual or special inventories and/or property control procedures;
+- Accurately tracks inventory using the State’s computerized inventory control system; performs periodic inventory control routines including annual or special inventories and/or property control procedures;

 - Places and/or coordinates supply orders with multiple vendors in multiple locations; includes researching and ordering special materials and entering purchase orders when necessary;